 Continue reading →

 Photography is evolving over and over again.
 It has too many lovers; some are professionals; some have photography as their hobby; while some are just enthusiasts.
 Somehow, photography is hitched with many if not all.
-While keeping demand of its lovers alive, latest photography trends are playing a great role in shaping the future of photography.
+While keeping demand of its lovers alive, the latest photography trends are playing a great role in shaping the future of photography.
 Cameras & lenses are becoming more sophisticated and easy to use, no matter if you are experienced or amateur.

-While I was stuck at what more could be to photography in coming 10 years, I was quick to reach out to some of the photography experts…
+While I was stuck at what more could be to photography in the coming 10 years, I was quick to reach out to some of the photography experts…

 Let’s hear it out from our experts on what they think photography could be in 10 years from now…